polybar/polybar-scripts/polybar-scripts/popup-powermenu/Readme.md

 ## Requirements

-This script assumes you have installed the [yad](https://github.com/v1cont/yad) package installed.
+This script assumes you have the [yad](https://github.com/v1cont/yad) package installed.

 ## Configuration